wangchengwei0122/dex-frontend/README.md

 ```

 ## 8. Disclaimer
-- Non-production; built for learning, interviews, and portfolio demonstration.
+- Non-production; built for learning and portfolio demonstration.
 - Uses testnets by default (Sepolia); do not treat as financial software.